sveltia/sveltia-cms/README.md

    ```
 1. Commit and deploy the change to the config file and reload the CMS.
 1. Now, whenever you save an entry or asset, `[skip ci]` is automatically added to each commit message.
 However, deletions are always committed without the prefix to avoid unexpected data retention on your site.
-1. If you want to deploy a new/updated entry, as well as any other unpublished entries and assets, click the arrow next to the Save button in the content editor, then select **Save and Publish**.
+1. If you want to deploy a new or updated entry, as well as any other unpublished entries and assets, click an arrow next to the Save button in the content editor, then select **Save and Publish**.
 This will trigger CI/CD by omitting `[skip ci]`.

 If you set `automatic_deployments` to `true`, the behaviour is reversed.
 CI/CD will be triggered by default, while you have an option to **Save without Publishing** that adds `[skip ci]` only to the associated commit.

+_Gotcha:_ Unpublished entries and assets are not drafts.
+Once committed to your repository, those changes can be deployed any time another commit is pushed without `[skip ci]`, or when a manual deployment is triggered.

-Either way, you can manually trigger a deployment by selecting **Publish Changes** under the Account button in the top right corner of the CMS.
+If the `automatic_deployments` property is defined, you can manually trigger a deployment by selecting **Publish Changes** under the Account button in the top right corner of the CMS.
 To use this feature:

 - GitHub Actions:
-  - Publish Changes will [trigger a `repository_dispatch` event](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event) with the `sveltia-cms-publish` event type.
+  1. Without any configuration, Publish Changes will [trigger a `repository_dispatch` event](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event) with the `sveltia-cms-publish` event type.
 Update your build workflow to receive this event:
      ```diff
       on:
         push:
           branches: [$default-branch]
      +  repository_dispatch:
      +    types: [sveltia-cms-publish]
      ```
 - Other CI/CD providers:
   1. Select Settings under the Account button in the top right corner of the CMS.
   1. Select the Advanced tab.